HansDandle/HDBaseHit/CONTRIBUTING.md

 - Project documentation
 - Special thanks in major releases

-Thank you for contributing to TV Recorder for HDHomeRun!
+Thank you for contributing to LineDrive!